afterwind-io/comcat/README.md

 By default `Comcat` uses `SharedWebworker` to share connection and send messages across tabs/windows.
 If `SharedWebworker` is not supported, `Comcat` will fall back to the `direct` mode.

-When running in `direct` Mode, all cross-tab features are disabled due to lack of cross-tab ability.
+When running in `direct` Mode, all cross-tab features are disabled.
 The connection activated by `pump` is created per tab.
 The messages sent by `pump` are broadcasted back to the pipes on the same tab.
 Thus, it behaves just like a normal event bus.

 Usually you should just leave it be.